-Standard Self-Tuning Fuzzy Adaptive MPC
+Standard Self-tuning Fuzzy Adaptive MPC

 PID PID PID PID Scheme

 9.1% 7.4% 5.6% 3.5% 2.2%

-It is worth noting that the results summarised in Tables 5 and 6 serve to assess the overall behaviour of the developed control techniques.
-In more detail, the values of the NSSE% index highlights that when the mathematical description of the controlled dynamic processes may be included in the control design phase, the MPC technique with disturbance decoupling still yields to the best performances, even if an optimisation procedure is required.
-However, when modelling errors are present, the offline learning feature of the data-driven fuzzy regulators allows for achieving better results than model-based schemes.
-For example, this consideration is valid for the PID controllers derived via the self-tuning procedure.
-On the other hand, fuzzy controllers have led to interesting tracking capabilities.
-With reference to the adaptive scheme, it takes advantage of its recursive features, since it is able to track possible variations of the controlled systems, due to operation or model changes.
-However, it requires quite complicated and not straightforward design procedures relying on data-driven recursive algorithms.
-Therefore, fuzzy-based schemes use the learning accumulated from data-driven offline simulations, but the training stage can be computationally heavy.
-Finally, concerning the standard PID control strategy, which represented the baseline regulator for the considered processes, it is rather simple and straightforward.
-Obviously, the achievable performances are quite limited when applied to nonlinear dynamic processes.
-It can thus be concluded that the proposed data-driven self-tuning approaches seem to represent powerful techniques able to cope with uncertainty, disturbance and variable working conditions.
-The plant simulators, the control solutions, and the data exploited for the analysis addressed in this paper are directly and freely available from the authors.
+allows to achieve better results than model-based schemes.
+For example, this consideration is 384 valid for the PID controllers derived via the self-tuning procedure.
+On the other hand, fuzzy 385 controllers have led to interesting tracking capabilities.
+With reference to the adaptive scheme, 386 it takes advantage of its recursive features, since it is able to track possible variations of the 387 controlled systems, due to operation or model changes.
+However, it requires quite complicated 388 and not straightforward design procedures relying on data-driven recursive algorithms.
+Therefore, fuzzy-based schemes use the learning accumulated from data-driven off-line simulations, but the 300 training stage can be computationally heavy.
+Finally, concerning the standard PID control strategy 391 , which represented the baseline regulator for the considered processes, it is rather simple and 392 straightforward.
+Obviously, the achievable performances are quite limited when applied to nonlinear 393 dynamic processes.
+It can be thus concluded that the proposed data-driven self-tuning approaches seem to represent powerful techniques able to cope with uncertainty, disturbance and variable 305 working conditions.
+The plant simulators, the control solutions, and the data exploited for the 396 analysis addressed in this paper are directly and freely available from the authors.
+397

-5. Conclusions
+398 5.
+Conclusions

-The work considered two renewable energy conversion systems, namely a wind turbine benchmark and a hydroelectric plant simulator, together with the development of proper data-driven control techniques.
-In particular, the three-bladed horizontal axis wind turbine benchmark reported in this work consisted of simple models of the gear-box, the drive-train, and the electric generator/converter.
-On the other hand, the hydroelectric plant simulator included a high water head, a long penstock with upstream and downstream surge tanks, and a Francis hydraulic turbine.
-Standard PID governors were earlier developed for these processes, which were rather simple and straightforward, but with limited achievable performances.
-Therefore, the paper proposed advanced control strategies mainly relying on data-driven approaches.
-Their performances were analysed first.
-Then, the reliability and robustness of these solutions were also verified and validated with respect to parameter variations of the plant models and measurement errors via the Monte Carlo tool.
-The achieved results highlighted that data-driven approaches, such as the fuzzy regulators were able to provide good tracking performances.
-However, they were easily outperformed by adaptive and model predictive control schemes, representing data-driven solutions that require optimisation stages, adaptation procedures and disturbance compensation methods.
-Future investigations will consider the verification and the validation of the considered control techniques when applied to higher fidelity simulators of energy conversion systems.
+The work considered two renewable energy conversion systems, namely a wind turbine 300 benchmark and a hydroelectric plant simulator, together with the development of proper data-driven 400 control techniques.
+In particular, the three-bladed horizontal axis wind turbine benchmark 401 reported in this work consisted of simple models of the gear-box, the drive-train, and the electric 402 generator/converter.
+On the other hand, the hydroelectric plant simulator included a high water 403 head, a long penstock with upstream and downstream surge tanks, and a Francis hydraulic turbine.
+404 Standard PID governors were earlier developed for these processes, which were rather simple and 405 straightforward, but with limited achievable performances.
+Therefore, the paper proposed advanced 406 control strategies mainly relying on data-driven approaches.
+Their performances were analysed 407 first.
+Then, the reliability and robustness of these solutions were also verified and validated with 408 respect to parameter variations of the plant models and measurement errors via the Monte-Carlo 409 tool.
+The achieved results highlighted that data-driven approaches, such as the fuzzy regulators were 410 able to provide good tracking performances.
+However, they were easily outperformed by adaptive 411 and model predictive control schemes, representing data-driven solutions that require optimisation 412 stages, adaptation procedures and disturbance compensation methods.
+Future investigations will 413 consider the verification and the validation of the considered control techniques when applied to 414 higher fidelity simulators of energy conversion systems.
+415